PipeWire/pipewire/doc/overview.md

 * a central hub where video can be made available for other applications such as the gnome-shell screencast API.

+## Motivation

+Linux has no unified framework for exchanging multimedia content between applications or even devices.
+Im most cases, developers realized that a user-space daemon is needed to make this possible:

+* For video content, we typically rely on the compositor to render our data.
+* For video capture, we usually go directly to the hardware devices, with all security implications and inflexible routing that this brings.
+* For consumer audio, we use PulseAudio to manage and mix multiple streams from clients
+* For Pro audio, we use JACK to manage the graph of nodes.

+None of these solutions (with perhaps to some extend Wayland), however, were designed to support the security features that are required when daeling with flatpaks or other containerized applications.
+PipeWire aims to solve this problem and provides a unified framework to run both consumer and Pro audio as well as video capture and processing in a secure way.

 ## Components

 Currently PipeWire ships with the following components: